 As you know, adjusting to university life is sometimes challenging for the students, but it can also be challenging for members of the university's faculty and staff.
 It's important to remain realistic about your expectations for your contact with students, to communicate openly, to be supportive and to find support for yourself.

 Non-emergency Counseling Support

 The Office of Human Resources provides an Employee Assistance Program (EAP) which provides free, independent and confidential counseling services that are offered to all regular employees and/or their dependents.
 Those experiencing difficulties with stress, emotional problems, substance use and/or financial problems may find EAP services helpful.

 Mental Health Emergencies

 If a faculty or staff member is experiencing a mental health emergency or is concerned about a friend or family member who is in emotional distress, contact the Stewart-Marchman Act Behavioral Healthcare Hotline at 800-539-4228.
 The caller will speak with trained staff specializing in working with families, loved ones and professionals seeking assistance for a person in need.
 This service is available 24 hours a day, 7 days a week.

 Wellness Resources and Programs

 The Employee Assistance Program (EAP) offers online resources and tools, as well as monthly Webinars on various work-life issues, including stress management, team building and communication.
-This service is available for for employees and household members.
+This service is available for employees and household members.

 - To access the EAP's online resources, visit https://www.resourcesforliving.com (username: STET, password: STET).

 Health and Wellness Apps

-- A range of other health and wellness apps are available here.
+- A range of health and wellness apps are available here.